Tuteria/Recruitment-test/README.rst

 Tuteria-Application-Test
 ========================

-These are the tests that needs to be passed before getting an interview to work with Tuteria
+This are the tests that needs to be passed before getting an interview to work with Tuteria

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg
      :target: https://github.com/pydanny/cookiecutter-django/